-(A) They are suitable for water-related or water-enjoyment uses;
+- 1. They are suitable for water-related, or water-enjoyment uses; - 2.
+They are open space, flood plain, or other sensitive areas that should not be more intensively developed;

-- (B) They are open space, flood plain or other sensitive areas that should not be more intensively developed; - (C) They have potential for ecological restoration; - (D) They retain important ecological functions, even though partially developed; or - (E) They have the potential for development that is compatible with ecological restoration.
+- 3. They have potential for ecological restoration; - 4.
+They retain important ecological functions, even though partially developed; or - 5.
+They have the potential for development that is compatible with ecological restoration.

 In Long Beach, the Conservancy SED generally encompasses the primary dune, and is relatively free of human influence, except the presence of several facilities or portions of facilities that serve the public good.
-The Conservancy SED applies to all lands located between the north and south city limits and between the Pacific Ocean OHWM to the west and 200 feet east of the OHWM to the east; also, this SED applies to all associated wetlands.
+The Conservancy SED applies to all lands located between the north and south city limits and between the Pacific Ocean OHWM to the west and 200 feet east of the OHWM to the east plus those interdunal wetlands located west of the 1889 Government Meander Line; also, this SED applies to all associated wetlands.